pawel-jezior/game-react/README.md

 ## How run program

-1.
-clone repository on your device.
+1. Clone repository on your device.
 In your cmd paste this command:

 git clone https://github.com/pawel-jezior/story-react.git

-2.
-In cmd paste this command:
+2. In cmd paste this command:

 npm run start

-3.
-Run on your browser by localhost:
+3. Run on your browser by localhost:
 Enter:  http://localhost:3000

-4.
-Enjoy the quiz and story!
+4. Enjoy the quiz and story!

-or run final project **[here](https://pawel-jezior.github.io/grocery-list/)**.
+or run final project **[here](https://pawel-jezior.github.io/story-react/)**.

 ## Tested on: